-To fix this, you need to setup 301 redirects.
-Redirects essentially redirect people who try to access your old url to the new url.
+To fix this, you need to set up 301 redirects.
+Redirects essentially redirect people who try to access your old URL to the new URL.

-First, install and activate this plugin.
+First, you should install WordPress plugin and activate it.

 Next, go to Tools>>Redirection>>Start setup

-Basic setup page will appear on the screen.
+The basic setup page will appear on the screen.
 Check all the applicable options and Continue setup.

 At this point, the plugin checks the site for at least one working REST API.
 If there is, it will indicate Good.